mazwat/mazwat.github.io/cybernetics-lm-2.md

 It is an important function of cybernetics to calculate the transformations in states.
 In this example we have a single operand - doubling and this behaves in a linear procedural way.

+*A culture medium is inoculated with a thousand bacteria.
+Their number doubles every 30 minutes.
+How do we express corresponding transformations?*

 But what if we have multiple operands?